 Following on from improvements in V1.5 the new version (V1.6) features a number of other improvements.
 These include:

-The model update is near completion and is expected to be available for download in March 2016.
+The model update is progressing well and Version1.6 is expected to be available for download by end of 2021.

-A new spatial layer (raster) of land use across the Waikato Region in 2013 has been developed.
-This layer will be a key part of the update of the WISE model to V1.4 early in 2016.
+A new spatial layer (raster) of land use across the Waikato Region in 2018 has been developed.
+This layer will be a key part of the update of the WISE model to V1.5 in mid-2020.

-The 2013 land use layer is a key part of the WISE update to V1.4.
-It allows the new version to have a modelling starting date of 2013 (previoulsy 2006).
-This new land use layer is also at a spatial resolution of 100x100m to support an increase in modelling resoultion in WISE V1.4.
+The 2018 land use layer is a key part of the WISE update to V1.5.
+It allows the new version to have a modelling starting date of 2018 (previoulsy 2013).

 After meeting the internal requirements at WRC for 'corporate dataset' this land use layer will also be available in the near future for other regional or local projects.

 A web based directory of decision support systems (DSS’s) was created in 2012 through an Envirolink Tools project.
 This directory is now being reviewed and updated as part of another Envirolink Tools project.
 The aim of this project is to add more DSS tools to the directory and relevant case studies to keep the directory current and make it more useful for council staff as a reference resource.
 WISE is one of the DSS’s listed in this directory.
 To find out more <Click Here>